disneystreaming/neutrino/README.md

     }
 }
 ```
-With the `StreamingBatch` scope, the instance for `EventFilter[TestEvent]` will be created per streaming batch, and reuse it within the same batch.
-So the white list data will be reloaded each batch.
+With the `StreamingBatch` scope, the instance for `EventFilter[TestEvent]` will be created per streaming batch, and reused within the batch.
+So the white list data will be reloaded every batch.

 # Other features
 ## Some key spark objects are also injectable